RackBoy/Reverse-Recycling-Machine-/README.md

 On the other hand, the dimensions of the device aren't real, that is, it's made only for prototype considerations, not for real users.
 That's why the machine can't allow huge quantities of waste, different types of it and further information already presented.

 # Usage

+This machine possesses a matricial keyboard and an LCD screen to interact with the previous features mentioned.
+Once the machine is ON, the three options appear on the screen, so the user can choose what they need only pressing the corresponding option which is defined to an specific number, depending on the case.

+In the first case, the use has to introduce their corresponding password, then choose the number of add waste and put the waste into one of the holes (corresponding in the dimensions of the waste), after that, the screen will show if the process was succes with the new points acquired.

+The second case is quite easy to complete.
+The user only has to choose the option of register new user, type their password and confirm with an specific letter, thats it.
+Then, when they recycle, just use the first case.

+In the third case, the user is provided with a password in order to access directly to the waste.
+Like the other cases, all of the interaction is with the keypad, so when the password is correct, there on the screen will appear the available options and they will be able to open or close the gates that save the waste.

+Whatever the case was chosen, the user will be guided by the messages on the screen.

 # Testing